 However, the park was never provisioned for light and was forced to close at sunset every night.
 Being in an area bordered by canyons, a golf course and a camp, there was no ambient light and rattle snakes and coyotes posed a real risk to users.
 This greatly reduced the accessibility of the park, especially in the winter months when days are shorter.

 With no electrical connection, adding light with a series of wired light fixtures would have required a connection to the grid to be built and trenches dug for wires.
 Fortunately, a nearby business, and First Light partner, had a solution.
-Describing themselves as a “dog-friendly office,” South Coast Lighting donated 4 IPL architectural solar area lights to help extend the hours the park and improve safety.
+Describing themselves as a “dog-friendly office,” South Coast Lighting donated 4 IPL architectural solar area lights to help with the dog park lighting and extend the hours the park and improve safety.